 For more information on planning your visit to Dorchester County, including additional historical sites located throughout the County, please visit the Tour Dorchester County website.

-- Adkins Historical Complex & Museum – The Adkins Historical and Museum Complex, Inc. was created and developed in 1980 by J. Howard and Louise Adkins.
-Their dedication to “preserving the past” allow us to turn back time more than a century and get a glimpse into life in the village of Barren Creek Springs.
+- Adkins Historical Complex & Museum – The Adkins Historical and Museum Complex, Inc. was created and developed in 1980 by J. Howard and Louise Adkins in Mardela Springs.
+Their dedication to “preserving the past” allows us to turn back time more than a century and get a glimpse into life in the village of Barren Creek Springs.
 Ten historical buildings and a privy are open for free tours by appointment.

 - Barren Creek Heritage Center and Museum – Run by the Westside Historical Society, the Barren Creek Heritage Museum offers tours by appointment only during the week, and is open on Sundays from April through October, from 1-4pm.